 Heart specialist Dr Christopher Duke said Sophie ‘would have survived’ if she had received continuous CPR.
 He said ‘You don’t stop resuscitation just because a patient appears to be breathing.
 You only stop if there’s breathing and a pulse.’

 The coroner Catherine Mason said she would write to the Resuscitation Council of the UK, which provides guidelines for life-saving techniques, to ask it to amend its training guidelines to include checking for a pulse.

 The inquest herad Sophie’s initial cardiac arrest was caused by an undiagnosed herat condition.

 The Casualty could have easily re-arrested causing death.
 Detecting a pulse (or the absence of one) would have identified the need to continue CPR.
-However, it is feasible the first aider misinterpreted ‘Agonal’ breathing (which is a sign of dying) with ‘Normal’ breathing (a sign of life).
+However, it is likely the first aider misinterpreted ‘Agonal’ breathing (which is a sign of dying) with ‘Normal’ breathing (a sign of life).
 If this is the case, ineffective training may be the problem not the first aider or the Resuscitation Council’s guidelines.

 UK Resuscitation Council Guidelines: